 If this is the case, then you need to be extra considerate of your neighbours.
 Provide your neighbours with plenty of notice and give an exact time and date.
 Also, try and aim for a time of the day that will be the least disruptive.
 For example, don’t have you contractors turn it off at 7am in the morning as most people will still be at home getting ready for work or school.

 With any renovation project, your aim should not only be to make it more comfortable for you to live in, but to add value that you will get back when you sell.
 Renovators always need to be aware of overcapitalizing or spending money on things that don’t lead to an increase in value.
 Do thorough research to ensure you are spending your money on the right things.
 Chat to real estate agents and share your plans with them.
 They should be able to give you a realistic idea of how much value your renovation will add to the property.
 You can also research properties that have sold in your area to see what impact a new bathroom, kitchen or flooring can add to the value.
-Our website has a Free Property Report which will give you some valuable information about properties in your suburb.
-It also has a list of recent sales with the address and description of the property.
 Find one similar to yours now and when completed to give you an idea of the value you are adding.

 Where will the funds come from for the renovation?
 Some people fund renovations from savings, while others have built up equity in the property due to paying down the loan or increasing property values.
 Other renovators need to rely on the "on completion" value of the property once the renovation is complete to borrow the funds.
 If this is the case, then the loan you need will most likely be a construction loan and the renovations completed by a licenced builder with a fixed price contract.

 If you are going to increase your loan to access your equity, it may be a good opportunity to refinance at the same time to secure a cheaper rate and better features.
 Our Quick Quote can be completed in a few minutes and will give you instant feedback on affordability, interest rate and repayments at a higher loan amount.